As Tyler Lockett joins Seahawks players embracing Shane Waldron’s offense, it’s fun to think of possibilities

 Lockett used the word “sophisticated” more than once Wednesday.
 That’s how he has viewed the Rams’ offense the past several years, and it’s how he sees this offense developing.
 And though it didn’t come off as a shot to previous OCs, it was noteworthy that he emphasized personal freedom in the offense — almost to say it didn’t exist before.

 Maybe this is reading into it too much, but such a statement serves as a slight counter to the narrative that Carroll wants a more rigid offense — that last year’s system was too wild, and free, and prone to turnovers.
-Perhaps Waldron’s “O” will be both efficient and entertaining?
+Perhaps Waldron’s “O” will be efficient and entertaining?

 Again, it’s just minicamp, and it’s just one player talking.
 And that player also emphasized the constant need to adapt in the NFL, so the plan Waldron has for the offense may shift drastically midseason.